 - Stir in the coconut milk and cooked quinoa.

 - Stir in the lemon juice.
 Season to taste with salt and pepper.
-Garnish with fresh parsley, if desired.
+Garnish with fresh parsley or grated parmesan, if desired.

 Amount Per Serving Calories 232Total Fat 16gSaturated Fat 11gTrans Fat 0gUnsaturated Fat 4gCholesterol 0mgCarbohydrates 20gFiber 2gSugar 4gProtein 5g